Canon 1D vs Panasonic LX10

-The Canon EOS-1D and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2016.
+The Canon EOS-1D and the Panasonic Lumix DMC-LX10 (labelled Panasonic LX15 in some countries) are two digital cameras that were officially introduced, respectively, in September 2001 and September 2016.
 The 1D is a DSLR, while the LX10 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and an one-inch sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on an APS-H (1D) and an one-inch (LX10) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20 MP.

 An illustration of the physical size and weight of the Canon 1D and the Panasonic LX10 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (74 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX10 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.